alagafonov/subscribehr-docs/sharpi.rst

 =========================

 Our developers are always trying to come up with clever code names for dev tools and SHaRpi is no exception.
-SHaRpi is an integration app that allows linking of two or more APIs together using only a json template.
+SHaRpi is an integration app that allows linking of two or more APIs together using only a JSON template.
 It also includes detailed logging and integration with common Subscribe-HR features like :doc:`SSQL </ssql>`.

 The definition is a combination of independent blocks each with its own purpose.
 Blocks are then combined into a